 There are four types of desiccators.
 They are:

-This equipment type of desiccator requires manual operation and monitoring.
+This desiccator type requires manual operation and monitoring.
 It is flexible as any type of desiccant can be employed (silica gel beads, activated charcoal, clay molecular sieves, etc) based on economics and convenience.
 The desiccant is placed below or on any shelf to remove moisture from the chamber.
 Continuous desiccation saturates the desiccant with the water molecules.
 The saturated desiccant should be regenerated via heating or replaced.
 It is economic and convenient to use.
 It is portable.